audiovisual artist & filmmaker

 DESCRIPTION

-The sound installation THE TELEPHONE GAME is an exploration of fake news inspired by the children’s game, where a story gets distorted through being passed down a whisper chain.
-The work playfully reveals how disinformation is created and how stories change as they spread.
+THE TELEPHONE GAME is an 8-channel sound installation, exploring fake news and misinformation.
+Through a children’s game in which a story is gradually being distorted as it is passed along a whisper chain, the work reveals how news stories change as they spread.

 ©2026 Florinda Ciucio